garcia-nacho/garcia-nacho.github.io/_posts/2019-01-01-CartPole-Under-the-Hood.md

 ### *Artificial* Generation of Agents Able to Solve the CartPole.

 Since the weights are what define an agent, we could say that they represent *"the software of the software"* and the neural network architecture is the *"hardware of the software"*.
 Until this point, we have seen that the different agents loaded with different versions of the *"software"* perform distinctly; therefore, it would be very interesting to expand the number of agents so we could study and maybe rank them.{: style="text-align: justify"}
-In this section, I am going to show you an iterative approach able to generate thousands of agents in just a few steps.{: style="text-align: justify"}
+In this section, I am going to show you an iterative approach able to generate thousands of agents in just a few steps.
+{: style="text-align: justify"}

 It is logical to expect that all working sets of weights have internally something in common, meaning that there is an internal hidden relationship between the 10 weights that form a set that works, and this is the hypothesis that we are going to test.
-To do that we need to implement another deep neural network in which we are going to use the 10 weights as inputs and the ability to solve the CartPole as output.{: style="text-align: justify"}
+To do that we need to implement another deep neural network in which we are going to use the 10 weights as inputs and the ability to solve the CartPole as output.
+{: style="text-align: justify"}

 We are going to train the network using the 1500 sets of weights that we have already obtained.
 For the deep neural network, we are going to use a standalone library that we can access from R: [h2o](https://www.h2o.ai/).
 I like h2o because it is simple but pretty flexible, you can implement deep neural networks, random forests, gradient boosting machines, linear regressions or model ensembles among others in few lines.
-It also has a function to perform hyperparameter searches, which makes it a very complete library for basic (and not that basic) machine learning tasks.{: style="text-align: justify"}
+It also has a function to perform hyperparameter searches, which makes it a very complete library for basic (and not that basic) machine learning tasks.
+{: style="text-align: justify"}

-The goal of this post is not to talk about h2o how to install it or how to run it but you can read about those topics [here](http://docs.h2o.ai/h2o/latest-stable/h2o-docs/welcome.html).{: style="text-align: justify"}
+The goal of this post is not to talk about h2o how to install it or how to run it but you can read about those topics [here](http://docs.h2o.ai/h2o/latest-stable/h2o-docs/welcome.html).
+{: style="text-align: justify"}

-I have implemented a simple classifier using a basic deep neural net with two internal layers of 24 neurons (I was playing a little bit with the architectures and 24-24 performed fairly well).{: style="text-align: justify"}
+I have implemented a simple classifier using a basic deep neural net with two internal layers of 24 neurons (I was playing a little bit with the architectures and 24-24 performed fairly well).
+{: style="text-align: justify"}
 <pre><code>
 #h2o initialization
 h2o.init()